Induction and mentoring

 - include access to external networks and professional development opportunities

-- provide opportunities to collect evidence of progress towards meeting the registration standards in the Practising Teacher Criteria
+- provide opportunities to collect evidence of progress towards meeting the registration standards in the Standards for the Teaching Profession

 - be resourced appropriately and meet the contractual obligations of the employer